SwinRoverTeam/Website/README.md

 Arranged, short term to long term.

+- Reduce git clutter
+    - follow above rules

+- Reduce code complexity
+    - begin moving to react and typescript with tailwind for css
+    - reduce the amount of code required to add content

 - fill in Sponsors page
 - fix broken links
 - make site look better on desktop